 If you plan to spend time at the pool or walking from casino to casino, then March, April, May, September, and October are great months to visit.

 If you want to go outside to explore Red Rock Canyon, Lake Mead, or other popular parks, visiting during October, November, February, and March are ideal.

 What is the Las Vegas weather like?

 The weather in Las Vegas is always sunny.
 With almost 300 sunny days a year, you should only be concerned about the temperature.
-Throughout the year, Sin City sees temperatures range from highs of 60° to 107°.
-The spring and fall are delightful, winter is mild, and summer is scorching hot–particularly in July and August.
+Throughout the year, Sin City sees temperatures ranging from 60° to 107°.
+The spring and fall are delightful, mild winter, and scorching hot–particularly in July and August.